owenjones/cpanel_admin/README.md

-# cPanel Bulk Account Creation
+# cPanel Management
-A quick utility script to bulk create cPanel accounts from a csv file.
+A set of utility scripts to bulk manage cPanel accounts/domains.

 ## Create Accounts
 ```